CatherineTrevor/gothenburg-netball/README.md

 2. From the list of repositories, select **CatherineTrevor/gothenburg-netball**.
 3. Click the **"Code"** dropdown within the menu above the commits.
 4. Copy the URL address, or Download ZIP and save locally.
+5. Open your chosen IDE and navigate to the location you want the cloned directory to be saved.
-5. Using your chosen IDE, copy the URL within the CLI.
+6. Type `git clone` and copy the URL within the CLI and press enter.
-6. Alternatively, select **"Open with Github Desktop"**.
+7. Alternatively, select **"Open with Github Desktop"**.

 # Credits